-The best way to store these for the long term will be to use Mylar bags, oxygen absorbers, and small plastic buckets or even larger mason jars.
+The best way to store these for the long term will be to use Mylar bags, oxygen absorbers, small plastic buckets, or even larger mason jars.

 You want to be sure that you keep your sun-dried tomatoes out of direct sunlight.
 This could make the oil go rancid and spoil what’s inside.

 Ball Mason 32 oz Wide Mouth Jars with Lids and Bands, Set of 12 Jars.
 (Limited Edition)

 If you store sun-dried tomatoes in oil, you are going to hold onto those as long as the oil is fresh.